Wanted (Perry Como song)

 "Wanted" is a popular song written by Jack Fulton and Lois Steele.
 A recording by Perry Como was the most popular version, reaching No. 1 in the US.
-Al Martino also recorded a version which reached No. 4 in the UK.
+Al Martino also recorded the song, which reached No. 4 in the UK.

 Background

-Perry Como recorded a version on December 29, 1953.
+Perry Como recorded "Wanted" on December 29, 1953.
 This song was accompanied by Hugo Winterhalter's orchestra and chorus, and it was recorded at Manhattan Center, New York City.

 It was released by RCA Victor as catalog number 20-5647 (in US) and by EMI on the His Master's Voice label as catalog number B 10691.
 The flip side of the US version was "Look Out The Window (And See How I'm Standing In The Rain)".
 Como's version of "Wanted" reached No. 1 on Billboards chart in 1954.
-It was the most played song on radio as well as on jukebox in the US in 1954, and the second best-selling song of the year.
+It was the most played song on radio in the US from Jan 1 - Oct 9 1954, and the second best-selling song of the year.